US taps $420M to boost water supplies hit by climate change

 From Idaho and Montana south to New Mexico and Arizona, even soil moisture levels have hit record lows as major reservoirs along the Colorado River have plummeted.
 Earlier this month, Lake Powell hit a record low, spurring concerns about the ability to crank out more hydropower from the dam that holds it back.

-Native American tribes that are seeing relief from a federal funding drought are working to build infrastructure to fulfill water rights settlements and related projects.
-On the Navajo Nation for example, tens of thousands of people still live without running water, while tribes in the upper Midwest are awaiting pipeline extensions that would tap into reliable sources.
+Native American tribes that are finally seeing federal money after years of being underfunded are working to get at water they long had rights to but could not access without funds to build the infrastructure.
+On the Navajo Nation, tens of thousands of people still live without running water, while tribes in the upper Midwest are awaiting pipeline extensions that would tap into reliable sources.

+- Crime: Española city official charged with theft, misuse of public money

-Federal officials said the allocations were based on project plans and significant accomplishments that are projected to be completed with the funding provided.
+Federal officials said the allocations were based on project plans and significant goals that are projected to be reached with the funding.

 The Eastern New Mexico Water Utility Authority will receive additional money from the Bureau of Reclamation and the state of New Mexico.
 When combined with matching money from the utility, the total for this year will be more than $228 million.